department-of-veterans-affairs/next-build/README.md

 ### Environment Flags

 The APP_ENV flag can be used to designate which .env file you want to use.
-Ensure you're env files are in ./env, and then run your build or dev command with a leading APP_ENV=local.
+Ensure you're env files are in ./envs, and then run your build or dev command with a leading APP_ENV=local.

 ie `APP_ENV=local yarn dev`

 Ensure the value passed into APP_ENV matches the file name of the .env file you wish to use.

-If no value is passed than .env.local will be used as the default
+If no value is passed `.env.local` will be used as the default

 #### Local CMS endpoint

-To use the local CMS as an endpoint, follow the install directions for [the CMS repo here]().
+To use the local CMS as an endpoint, follow the install directions for [the CMS repo here](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/main/READMES/getting-started.md).

 While installing those dependencies, you will run `mkcert -install`.
 This certificate is used by ddev, and also needs to be used by next-build to enable connections over `https://` locally.